blur-network/dpow-blur/README.md

 ## Setup For Notary Nodes on BLUR

-Notary nodes can follow the procedure <a href="https://github.com/blur-network/dpow-blur/tree/dpow/docs/Blur-NN-Setup.md">located here</a>, with the guidane of a KMD administrator, to set up notary wallets for BLUR.
+Notary nodes can follow the procedure <a href="https://github.com/blur-network/dpow-blur/tree/dpow/docs/Blur-NN-Setup.md">located here</a>, with the guidance of a KMD administrator, to set up notary wallets for BLUR.

-## Pre-Compile Constant for Changing Qty. of DPoW Minsigs
+### Pre-Compile Constant for Changing Qty. of Signatures in DPoW Blur-Side Checkpointing

 Located in `src/cryptonote_config.h`, there is a pre-compile constant set for `DPOW_SIG_COUNT`...
 Changing this value will change the required amount of signatures, before a notarization process is deemed complete.
 Once this number of signatures is reached on a given notarization tx, the validation structs are converted to those of a standard BLUR tx, and will be sent to the network.

-*Note: Currently, DB lacks support for customizable values...
-But, in future, any value between 1 - 21 will work.*
+Any value between `1` and `21` is valid for this constant, but above `21` will require further modifications to DB.
+When changing `DPOW_SIG_COUNT`, you must also change <a href="https://github.com/blur-network/dpow-blur/blob/dpow/src/blockchain_db/blockchain_db.h#L182">this line in blockchain_db.h</a> to the corresponding amount.  (i.e. for `DPOW_SIG_COUNT = 21`, set `VALX21`).

 # Contents: